 How to Clean a Cloth Sofa for Stains

 - Use a dry brush to remove loose particles.
-Go over the whole sofa using a stiff brush with natural bristles to help loosen stains and bring dust and dirt to the surface.
+Go over the whole sofa with a stiff brush with natural bristles to help loosen stains and attract dust and dirt to the surface.

 - Vacuum.
-Before scrubbing and cleaning your fabric couch, use a hand-held vacuum to remove crumbs and any other loose particles.
-This will make it far easier to identify and focus on troublesome stains when it is time to clean.
+Before scrubbing and cleaning your fabric couch, use a hand-held vacuum cleaner to remove crumbs and any other loose particles.
+This will make it far easier to identify and focus on troublesome stains when it’s time to wash.

 - Clean with baking soda.
-Baking soda is not just for baking – it is also an effective cleansing treatment.
+Baking soda is not just for baking – it’s also an effective cleaning treatment.
 In fact, sprinkling baking soda over the whole couch will help to eliminate odors and further loosen stains.
-You can also use a homemade baking soda solution for any areas of deep-set stains; in a bowl, mix together equal parts baking soda and water.
-For either the wet or dry solution, allow the baking soda sit for 15 to 20 minutes.
+You can also use a homemade baking soda solution for any regions of deep-set stains; in a bowl, mix together equal parts baking soda and water.
+For either the dry or wet solution, let the baking soda sit for 15 to 20 minutes.
 Once the baking soda has fully absorbed the blot, vacuum it up with a brush attachment.
 And as with all types of cleaning solutions, always place treat a test portion of the couch before cleaning it fully.

 - Spot treat with the recommended agent.
-Begin cleaning your couch with the suggested product.
-If you are unsure if the product falls within the recommendations, test a small area for any discoloration prior to proceeding.
-Whether you use a water-based cleaner or a solvent (or both), follow the directions on the packaging.
+Begin cleaning your sofa with the suggested product.
+If you’re unsure if the product falls within the recommendations, test a small area for any discoloration prior to proceeding.
+Whether you use a water-based cleaner or a solvent (or both), follow the instructions on the packaging.
 If the instructions say it’s safe to do so, use a soft cloth to wipe out the remedy.

 - Dry your fabric sofa with a soft towel.
-Pat down any moist areas with a dry towel to soak up the residual moisture.
+Pat down any wet areas with a dry towel to soak up the residual moisture.
 Gently brush off any remaining cleaning solution.

 - Let your fabric sofa air dry.
-Let the upholstery air dry overnight, and revel in a new couch in the morning!
+Allow the upholstery air dry overnight, and revel in a new couch in the morning!

 Need to clean a leather couch instead?
 Check out the Leather Furniture Cleaning Guide.